DaintyJet/VChat_Heap_Defense/README.md

 <img src="Images/Heap-Example.png">

 > [!NOTE]
 > The entries in the heap may or may not be adjacent.
-Additionally they may not be arranged in a liner order if multiple allocations are made in a row if this is executing in a multithreaded process.
+Additionally, they may not be arranged in a linear order if multiple allocations are made in a row if this is executing in a multithreaded process.
 >
-> If we are going to overflow a heap chunk to overwrite one that is adjacent to it, we will need to overflow that chunk's `_HEAP_ENTRY` structure which contains the *checksum* that is in the *SmallTagIndex*.
+> If we are going to overflow a heap chunk to overwrite one that is adjacent to it, we will need to overflow that chunk's `_HEAP_ENTRY` structure, which contains the *checksum* that is in the *SmallTagIndex*.
 ## Windows Heap Corruption Mitigation Strategies
 Windows has made a number of modifications to the `_HEAP_CHUNK` structure to enable the Windows Operating System to prevent and detect when entries on the heap have been corrupted.
-Additionally Windows has implemented some limitations to possible operations on the heap.
+Additionally, Windows has implemented some limitations to possible operations on the heap.

 > [!IMPORTANT]
 > The following lists are based on two Windows security blog releases [1] and [2]